-Overall, each of these issues is likely to make the victim feel like there’s no end in sight.
-Without the true understanding of a partner, who may be struggling to see what the problem is, marital strains are inevitable.
+Overall, each of these issues is likely to make the victim feel like no end in sight.
+Marital strains are inevitable without the proper understanding of a partner, who may be struggling to see what the problem is.

 Let’s Save Your Marriage!